Roivant Sciences Ltd (NASDAQ:ROIV) Expected to Post Earnings of -$0.21 Per Share

-Wall Street analysts expect that Roivant Sciences Ltd (NASDAQ:ROIV) will report ($0.21) earnings per share for the current fiscal quarter, according to Zacks.
-Three analysts have provided estimates for Roivant Sciences’ earnings.
-The highest EPS estimate is ($0.17) and the lowest is ($0.25).
-The business is scheduled to report its next quarterly earnings results on Monday, January 1st.
+Equities analysts expect that Roivant Sciences Ltd (NASDAQ:ROIV) will post earnings of ($0.21) per share for the current quarter, according to Zacks Investment Research.
+Three analysts have made estimates for Roivant Sciences’ earnings, with estimates ranging from ($0.25) to ($0.17).
+The business is scheduled to issue its next quarterly earnings report on Monday, January 1st.

-On average, analysts expect that Roivant Sciences will report full-year earnings of ($0.86) per share for the current year, with EPS estimates ranging from ($0.94) to ($0.77).
-For the next fiscal year, analysts anticipate that the company will post earnings of ($1.17) per share, with EPS estimates ranging from ($1.59) to ($0.94).
-Zacks’ earnings per share averages are an average based on a survey of research analysts that that provide coverage for Roivant Sciences.
+On average, analysts expect that Roivant Sciences will report full year earnings of ($0.86) per share for the current year, with EPS estimates ranging from ($0.94) to ($0.77).
+For the next fiscal year, analysts forecast that the company will report earnings of ($1.17) per share, with EPS estimates ranging from ($1.59) to ($0.94).
+Zacks Investment Research’s EPS averages are an average based on a survey of sell-side analysts that follow Roivant Sciences.

-Several research analysts recently weighed in on ROIV shares.
-Truist Securities initiated coverage on Roivant Sciences in a research note on Tuesday, October 26th.
-They set a “buy” rating and a $15.00 target price on the stock.
-Cowen started coverage on Roivant Sciences in a report on Tuesday, October 26th.
+A number of equities research analysts have recently issued reports on ROIV shares.
+Truist Securities began coverage on shares of Roivant Sciences in a research note on Tuesday, October 26th.
+They issued a “buy” rating and a $15.00 price objective for the company.
+Truist began coverage on shares of Roivant Sciences in a research report on Tuesday, October 26th.
+They set a “buy” rating and a $15.00 price target for the company.
+HC Wainwright began coverage on shares of Roivant Sciences in a research report on Monday, November 8th.
+They set a “buy” rating and a $14.00 price target for the company.
+Citigroup began coverage on shares of Roivant Sciences in a research report on Wednesday, October 27th.
+They set a “buy” rating and a $11.00 price target for the company.
+Finally, Cowen began coverage on shares of Roivant Sciences in a report on Tuesday, October 26th.
 They issued an “outperform” rating for the company.
-Citigroup initiated coverage on Roivant Sciences in a research note on Wednesday, October 27th.
-They set a “buy” rating and a $11.00 price objective for the company.
-Truist assumed coverage on Roivant Sciences in a research report on Tuesday, October 26th.
-They issued a “buy” rating and a $15.00 price target for the company.
-Finally, SVB Leerink assumed coverage on Roivant Sciences in a research report on Monday, November 1st.
-They issued an “outperform” rating and a $11.00 price objective for the company.
-Seven investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company has an average rating of “Buy” and an average target price of $12.67.
+Seven research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $12.67.

 Roivant Sciences is a biopharmaceutical company dedicated to improving the delivery of healthcare to patients.
 Roivant Sciences, formerly known as Montes Archimedes Acquisition Corp., is based in NEW YORK.